Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Cryptography.md

         print("Unknown command!")
 ```

 The `/challenge/dispatcher` script gives us the cipher task in hex.
+This is the `sleep` task which was XOR'd with a secret key.

 ```
 hacker@cryptography~one-time-pad-tampering:/$ /challenge/dispatcher